anthonys1760/projects-/Practice Manipulating The Dom/readme.md

 * Creating Elements
 * Appending & Removing DOM Nodes

 The page has several elements that I manipulated with JavaScript only.
+No HTML or CSS was added to this page.